 - Add the diced tomatoes, tomato paste, beef broth, drained beans, corn, rice, and ½ cup shredded cheese to the baking dish and stir to combine.

-- Cover the baking dish with foil and bake for 50-60 minutes or until the rice is tender.
+- Cover the baking dish with foil and bake for 50-65 minutes or until the rice is tender.
+Be sure to test the recipe for tenderness and add additional time if needed.
 Remove the foil and sprinkle remaining cheese over the top and continue to bake for 5-10 minutes or until the cheese is bubbly.

 - Allow the hot dish to stand for 5 minutes before serving with toppings of choice.

 Check the rice at 50 minutes to determine if additional baking time is needed before uncovering and adding the cheese.
 Cooking time will depend on the rice used (may vary by brand) and oven-temperature (not all ovens are true-to-temp so an oven thermometer is always a good idea).
 We do not recommend using brown rice.

 - Fat: 10g